Skip to main content

 Refund fails due to a chargeback or dispute

 If a customer has filed a chargeback with their bank, normal refund processing may not be available for that transaction.
 Chargebacks must be handled through your payment processor's (Stripe or Adyen) dispute process directly.
 Once the dispute is resolved, manually update the order in Zest to reflect the correct status.
-You will still need to cancel corresponding Shopify orders separately.
+You will still need to cancel corresponding orders in your ecommerce platform separately.

 "Some of this order has already been refunded" error